spurll/lunch/readme.md

 Overview
 ========

 A Python/Flask voting system that makes use of a basic scoring method to select a game to play or a lunch to order among people in an office (for example).
+Can also send reminders and results via Slack messages.

 Authentication is done via LDAP (so you'll need access to an LDAP server), and votes are stored in an SQLite DB.